premAI-io/state-of-open-source-ai/desktop-apps.md

 ## Koboldcpp

 https://github.com/LostRuins/koboldcpp is a fun twist on LLMs -- adding game like scenarios and adventures.
-It supports adding base GGML models as the LLM engine, and spinning stories based on user inputs.
+It supports adding base `ggml` models as the LLM engine, and spinning stories based on user inputs.

 ### UI and Chat